yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **7.1 Definition**

-A special tree-based data structure in whicn tree is a complete binary tree.
+A special tree-based data structure in which tree is a complete binary tree.
 Heap is usually the way we build priority queue.
 It is logically a tree but implemented in an unsorted array with special rule to follow physicially.

 Heap has certain properties:

 1. Min/Max Heap: the smallest/biggest element at the root.
-A complete binary tree which the value in the node is smaller/bigger or equal to the children's node.
+A complete binary tree which the value in each node is smaller/bigger or equal to the children's node.
-2. What is the physicall rule of heap:
+2. What is the physicall rule of heap (physically store in linear data structure that can be indexed such as array -> O(1) search to parent):
    2.1 Zero index based

    ```Python